-It's possible (though not guaranteed) that being in a ULA can reduce your chance of an Oracle audit.
+While it's unlikely to be any organisation's first reason to take out an Oracle ULA, it is possible (though not guaranteed) that being in a ULA can reduce your chance of an Oracle audit.

 The key reason for this is that the terms of the ULA mean Oracle is aware you have an unlimited grant, and that you're using its products until the end of your ULA term.
 In essence, you drop off the sales radar and out of the audit firing line, at least for a while.